Higgs mass and vacuum stability in the Standard Model at NNLO: Introduction

 \section{Introduction}

-The value of the Higgs mass ($M_h$) favored by present ATLAS and CMS data~\cite{ATLAS:2012ac,Chatrchyan:2012tx}, $M_h \approx 125$--$126\GeV$, is intriguing: it is quite close to the minimum $M_h$ value that ensures absolute vacuum stability within the Standard Model (SM) which, in turn, implies a vanishing Higgs quartic coupling ($\lambda$) around the Planck scale.
+The value of the Higgs mass ($M_h$) measured by present ATLAS and CMS data~\cite{ATLAS:2012ac,Chatrchyan:2012tx}, $M_h =125.5\pm0.5\GeV$, is intriguing: it is quite close to the minimum $M_h$ value that ensures absolute vacuum stability within the Standard Model (SM) which, in turn, implies a vanishing Higgs quartic coupling ($\lambda$) around the Planck scale.
 In order to assess if the measured Higgs mass is compatible with such a peculiar condition, a precise computation is needed.

-The state-of-the-art analyses of SM vacuum stability before the latest LHC data were done at the next-to-leading order (NLO) level~\cite{CEQ,IRS,BdCE,Isidori:2007vm,ArkaniHamed:2008ym,Bezrukov:2009db,Hall:2009nd,EEGHR}.
+The study of the stability of the SM vacuum has a long history~\cite{R1,R2,R3} (see also \cite{R4,R5,R6} and references therein).
+The state-of-the-art analyses before the latest LHC data were done at the next-to-leading order (NLO) level~\cite{CEQ,IRS,BdCE,Isidori:2007vm,ArkaniHamed:2008ym,Bezrukov:2009db,Hall:2009nd,EEGHR}.
 This is based on two-loop renorma\-lization-group (RG) equations, one-loop threshold corrections at the electroweak scale (possibly improved with two-loop terms in the case of pure QCD corrections), and one-loop improved effective potential (see~\cite{EliasMiro:2011aa} for a numerically updated analysis).

 With this paper all the ingredients necessary for a complete next-to-next-to-leading order (NNLO) analysis in the strong, top Yukawa and Higgs quartic couplings become available.
 In particular, complete three-loop beta functions for all the SM gauge couplings have been presented in~\cite{betagauge3}, while the leading three-loop terms in the RG evolution of $\lambda$, the top Yukawa coupling ($y_t$) and the Higgs anomalous dimension have been computed in~\cite{Chetyrkin:2012rz}.
 However, as pointed out in~\cite{EliasMiro:2011aa}, the most important missing NNLO piece for the vacuum stability analysis are the two-loop threshold corrections to $\lambda$ at the weak scale due to QCD and top Yukawa interactions, because such couplings are sizable at low energy.
 The calculation of such terms is presented in this work.